Chlorophyll: Benefits for a Healthy Gut

 Chlorophyll helps generate energy for plant growth and acts as an antioxidant that protects plant cells and membranes against damage from ultraviolet light and other environmental stressors.

-These potent antioxidant properties may also benefit human digestive health by reducing oxidative stress and inflammation in the gut.
+These potent antioxidant properties may also benefit human digestive health by supporting the body’s ability to reduce oxidative stress and inflammation in the gut.

-Here are five benefits of chlorophyll for gut health and digestive function.
+Here are five benefits of chlorophyll-rich foods for gut health and digestive function.

 1. Promotes gut lining integrity